zhaoxiaoming99/bamaChat/README.md

 Here is a historical reference: [Google Phone Gallery on WayBack][google-phone-gallery]

 Each tagged commit is a separate lesson teaching a single aspect of the framework.

-The full tutorial can be found at https://docs.angularjs.org/tutorial.

 ## Prerequisites